wesleycamargo/azure-docs.pt-br/articles/active-directory/managed-service-identity/qs-configure-portal-windows-vm.md

 ## <a name="next-steps"></a>Próximas etapas

-- Usando o portal do Azure, conceda [acesso a outro recurso do Azure](howto-assign-access-portal.md) ao MSI da VM do Azure.
+- Usando o portal do Azure, dê a uma Identidade de Serviço Gerenciada de VM do Azure [acesso a outro recurso do Azure](howto-assign-access-portal.md).